May 29, 2009

-Paint pictures with sound and you’re on the radio
+Paint pictures with sound

 The crackling of the house fire.
 The sirens blaring.
 Firemen yelling.
 When radio reporter Kyle Johnson had sounds that evoked images, he had his story.